ChristianGoueguel/ConfidenceEllipse/cran-comments.md

 ## R CMD check results

+NOTE: The Description field should not start with the package name, 'This package' or similar....Fixed
+NOTE: Found the following (possibly) invalid URLs...Fixed
+NOTE: Rd line widths...Fixed

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
+* This is a resubmission.